Obfuscating Kernel Drivers Without Crashing

 // decrypted string lives on the stack - gone when this scope exits

-MBA transforms and value obfuscation
+MBA transforms for value obfuscation

-MBA replaces arithmetic with algebraically equivalent expressions that are opaque to decompilers. a + b becomes (a ^ b) + 2 * (a & b). a - b becomes (a & ~b) - (~a & b). a & b becomes ~(~a | ~b).
-These identities are mathematically identical but look nothing like the original operation in disassembly, especially when layered with self-canceling noise terms.
+The technique replaces straightforward arithmetic with algebraically equivalent expressions that obscure the original operation in disassembly. a + b becomes (a ^ b) + 2 * (a & b). a - b becomes (a & ~b) - (~a & b). a & b becomes ~(~a | ~b).
+Each identity is mathematically correct but visually unrecognizable, especially when layered with self-canceling noise terms that add and subtract the same value through different algebraic paths.

 // without protection - compiler reduces this to add